Weibold Academy: Impact of alternative fuels in cement industry on tire collection and recycling in developing countries

 Undoubtedly, governments in both developed and developing countries will keep playing a very significant role in creating legal framework and economic environment for successful development of waste management systems and infrastructure.
 In terms of legal frameworks, extended producer responsibility (EPR) systems or other scrap tire management plans should be established in developing countries.
 This would help initiate proper scrap tire collection and handling practices on the highest levels and may not even require subsidies after such programs are launched.
 In OECD countries, for instance, tire collection and recycling activities are eventually fully funded by consumers – small fees are levied on consumers when used tires are replaced.
 To design well-though-out regulations and launch such programs, cooperation between the major stakeholders (cement industry in this case) and governments is needed.

-Weibold is the expert in tire recycling and pyrolysis consulting, who works with both new and established tire recycling companies, waste management authorities and regulatory bodies since 1999 and helps them build successful businesses.
-Weibold has worked with over 200 companies worldwide and has truly international portfolio.
+Weibold is the expert in tire recycling and pyrolysis consulting, who works with both new and established tire recycling and pyrolysis companies, waste management authorities and regulatory bodies since 1999 and helps them build successful business.
+Weibold has worked with over 300 companies worldwide and has a truly international portfolio.
 On behalf of authorities, Weibold has been investigating how successful scrap tire collection systems can be built; on behalf of cement companies Weibold conducted technology evaluation researches on shredding, steel separation and feeding equipment for TDF, as well as feedstock availability.